-The TOE uses randomly generated 128 bit salt values as inputs to the Password Based Key Derivation (PBKDF) function.
-There is a 128 bit salt value associated with each PIN value in the drive.
+The TOE uses 128-bit salt values generated using its CTR_DRBG (AES) implementation (as specified in FCS_RBG_EXT.1) as inputs to the Password Based Key Derivation (PBKDF) function.
+There is a 128-bit salt value associated with each PIN value in the drive.

 The tweak values used for XTS are non-negative integers, assigned consecutively, and starting at an arbitrary non-negative integer.
-The TOE uses DRBG randomly generated 96 bit IV values as inputs to the AES GCM Key Wrap/Unwrap function (FCS_COP.1(d)).
-There is a 96 bit IV value associated with each PIN value in the drive.
+The TOE uses DRBG randomly generated 96-bit IV values as inputs to the AES GCM Key Wrap/Unwrap function (FCS_COP.1(d)).
+There is a 96-bit IV value associated with each PIN value in the drive.

-6.2.8 Validation (FCS VAL EXT.1(a), FCS VAL EXT.1(b))
+6.2.8 Validation (FCS_VAL_EXT.1(a), FCS_VAL_EXT.1(b))

 PINs (BEVs) are used as authentication factors or authorization factors by the TOE.
 The PINs are not stored in the TOE.
-Instead for each PIN (BEV), the PIN is validated by first calling the PBKDF function with the PIN and the associated plaintext salt value as inputs.
+Instead, for each PIN (BEV), the PIN is validated by first calling the PBKDF function with the PIN and the associated plaintext salt value as inputs.
 The output of the PBKDF function is the intermediate key associated with that PIN.
-Next call the AES GCM Key decrypt function with the intermediate key, Additional Authenticated Data (AD) and IV, TAG and Wrapped wrap key associated with that PIN.
-If the AES GCM function returns PASS then the PIN is valid and authentication is successful else the PIN is invalid and authentication is unsuccessful.
-There are many PINs that do not have an associated wrap keys in these cases a null wrap key is used.
-The complete list of PINs (authorization factors), otherwise known as credentials is in Table 7 below.
+Next, call the AES GCM Key Unwrap function with the intermediate key, 8 bits of Additional Authenticated Data (AAD) and IV, TAG and Wrapped wrap key associated with that PIN.
+If the AES GCM function returns PASS then the PIN is valid and authentication is successful, else the PIN is invalid and authentication is unsuccessful.
+Many PINs do not have an associated wrap key; in these cases, a null wrap key is used.
+The complete list of PINs (authorization factors), otherwise known as credentials, is in Table 6 below.